 Humour is a useful strategy for managing stressful situations and reducing conflict.

 Some more resources for exploring and building resilience

 There are many books written specifically about 'building resilience'.

 This Dorling Kindersley publication by psychiatrist Diane McIntosh and psychologist Jonathan Horowitz is a great book about stress and how to manage it while building resilience and surviving and thriving.

 It is really well written, up to date; a great book for doctors, students and patients.

 Published as part of the HBR Emotional Intelligence Series.
 This copy was purchased at Blackwells.

-The book includes the work of Daniel Goleman and other experts in this field, and discusses why some people bounce back with vigor from daily setbacks, professional crises, or personal trauma.
+The book includes the work of Daniel Goleman and other experts in this field and discusses why some people bounce back with vigour from daily setbacks, professional crises, or personal trauma.